FlavScents AInsights Entry: Grapefruit Mercaptan (CAS: 71159-90-5)

 8. Practical Insights for Formulators

-Grapefruit mercaptan is valued for its ability to impart a realistic grapefruit aroma, making it a crucial component in both flavor and fragrance formulations.
-It synergizes well with other citrus and tropical notes, enhancing overall freshness and authenticity.
-Common pitfalls include overuse, which can lead to an overpowering sulfurous note, and underuse, which may result in a lack of impact.
-Formulators should carefully balance its concentration to achieve the desired sensory effect.
+Grapefruit mercaptan is valued for its ability to impart a realistic and intense grapefruit aroma, making it a critical component in citrus flavor and fragrance formulations.
+It synergizes well with other citrus and fruity notes, enhancing the overall freshness and authenticity of the product.
+Formulators should be cautious of its potent odor, as overuse can lead to an overpowering scent.
+It is often under-used in formulations seeking a subtle grapefruit note, where its impact can be finely tuned to achieve the desired effect.

 Citation hooks: FlavScents; industry practice